orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Availability is not a universal good across all object classes.

+Experimental escape-cost measurement is not production certification.

+ADEC terminology is not ADEC validation.

 A-DAP terminology is not A-DAP compliance.

 A-DAP compliance requires a reconstructible custody graph and reproducible NDC computation under stated adversarial objectives and object-class assumptions.